matthewpalmer/matthewpalmer.github.io/_posts/2014-10-29-an-analysis-of-home-screen-layouts.markdown

 ## Conclusion
 So we need to strike a balance.
 My values are these: minimalism, simplicity, speed of lookup, knowing where I am within the page layout.

 This immediately rules out a few options.
-I can't fill my homescreens, because that would be gross.
+I can't fill my home screens, because that would be gross.
 I don't want uneven rows, unless I can perfect it.
 I need to group similar apps together.
 I can't have just a single row of apps, and I want to avoid folders for things I use even semi-regularly.

 My solution: a three row, three icons in the tray layout.
 I almost went four-in-the-tray for the symmetry, but I couldn't find an app to make the cut.
 Three has a nice feel to it, don't you think?

 ![my solution](http://i.imgur.com/idcSo62.png)
-<small style="display:block;text-align:center;color:gray;font-weight:100;font-size:10px;font-family:Helvetica;margin-top:2%;">Perfect.</small>
+<small style="display:block;text-align:center;color:gray;font-weight:100;font-size:10px;font-family:Helvetica;margin-top:2%;">Almost perfect.
+Feels a little top-heavy though.</small>

 (Brief side note: this is why I can't use Android.
 I just spent several hundred words discussing the optimal placement of icons within a fixed grid.
 Do you have any idea how much time I would waste with infinite customisability?)